Emergency Medical Care (EMMC)

 Management theories applied to EMS management and practice.
 Public/private sector integration, public/media relations, government relations, stress management, management/leadership-skills development, decision making, performance improvement.

 EMMC 453.
 Seminars in EMS Management II.
 2 Units.

 Further applies management theories to EMS management and practice.
 The quality management process and its relationship to continuous learning, promoting organizational/system change, evaluating effectiveness of performance-improvement projects, strategic planning, and integration of EMS with public safety and public health.

 EMMC 464.
 Ethics and Leadership in Emergency Services.
 2 Units.

-Examines the theory and conceptual framework to view and practice ethical leadership as a collective enterprise.
+Examines theory and conceptual frameworks for ethical leadership as a collective enterprise.
 Explores emerging paradigms of leadership.
-Clarifies and contrasts differing approaches to leadership and leadership development.
-Compares and contrasts the situational approach of the processes of administration, management, and leadership.
-Utilizes learner-designated activities to develop a personal philosophy of leadership, assess individual characteristics, and relate those strengths to a leadership situation.
+Clarifies and contrasts differing approaches to leadership and leadership development, and the situational approach of processes of administration, management, and leadership.
+Develops a personal philosophy of leadership, assesses individual characteristics, and relates those strengths to leadership situations.

 EMMC 471.
 Senior Project I. 2 Units.

 Project developed, implemented, and evaluated by students for in-depth experience in area of choice.
 May include research; community projects; and/or education, management, or clinical affiliations.
 Students work under direct supervision of assigned faculty mentor.